xaix1999/bitburner/README.md

 corrupt.js - 249.6 / 63.6 / 17.1 GB per Source-File 4 level - Simple script to commit crimes in bitnodes that have less profitable hacking.

-cryptInit.js - 0.00 GB - Library file used for scrambling arguments, since everytime I have seen abnomalist files on a system, It did not tell you what it was doing.
+cryptInit.js - 0.00 GB - Library file used for scrambling arguments, since everytime I have seen anomaly files on a system, It did not tell you what it was doing.
 So a little roleplaying is added to the "hacking".

 doubles.js - 45.6 GB - Script used to make sure that sleeves are recovered and able to train combat stats.
 Currently set to do "Larceny" for the hacking exp and money.